beinardus/aezeed-bip86/README.md

 - Edit the script `index.js` or use an environment variable `BIP32ROOTKEY` to set `bip32RootKey`
 - Run the script (see below)
 - Use the `account private key` or `account public` key in a wallet with Taproot import capabilities i.e. Sparrow

+# requirements

+- git
+- nodejs
+- faith and a good mood

 # installation